s7oev/s7oev.github.io/_posts/2020-05-15-java-like-object-equals-behavior-in-abap.md

 3. Check if the other object’s class is the same as the caller object’s class; if not so, return false
 4. Downcast the other object to the relevant class and compare the relevant attributes; if all relevant attributes are equal, return true

-An excellent example for this is Pricenton’s implementation in their class representing a point in a 2-dimensional space – Point2D (source):
+An excellent example for this is Pricenton’s implementation in their class representing a point in a 2-dimensional space – Point2D (<a href="https://algs4.cs.princeton.edu/13stacks/Point2D.java.html">source</a>):

 ```
 public boolean equals(Object other) {